adamFernandez/myMoodle/README.md

 Store images that will be used across multiple courses here.

 #Loading into Moodle
 Files are loaded from this repository to our server every 15 minutes.
-You can then embed them in your moodle course using **http://git.iddkingsonline.com/<path to files>**.
+You can then embed them in your moodle course using **http://git.iddkingsonline.com/path_to_file**.